-Enterprise Vault sites must be configured before the addition of an Enterprise Vault volume.
+Enterprise Vault sites must be configured.

 - 1. Go to Administration > Data sources > Specify servers. - 2.
 Click Enterprise Vault sites, and then click Add new Enterprise Vault site. - 3.
 In the Site name field, enter a unique logical site name.
-This name appears in the screens that are used to configure Enterprise Vault volumes. - 4.
+The name appears in the screens that are used to configure Enterprise Vault volumes. - 4.
 In the Enterprise Vault site alias field, enter the FQDN of the Enterprise Vault Server.
-Each server can be added only one time. - 5.
+Add each server only one time. - 5.
 In the User name field, enter the login name.
 If the user is a domain user, then enter the login name as domain\user.
-The Enterprise Vault Service Account or a user with equivalent privileges must be used. - 6.
+Use the Enterprise Vault Service Account or a user with equivalent privileges. - 6.
 In the Password field, enter the user's password to authenticate with Active Directory. - 7.
 Click OK to save the site.